econext Clean Energy Infrastructure Optimization Challenge

 Challenge Statement

-Lowering monitoring and maintenance costs for clean energy infrastructure is critical to operational efficiency and/or reducing costs for end users.
+Lowering monitoring and maintenance costs for clean energy infrastructure is crucial to operational efficiency and reducing costs for end-users.

-Canadian innovators to propose solutions that reduce these costs while improving performance and reliability of clean energy infrastructure across remote regions of Newfoundland and Labrador (NL).
+econext was seeking Canadian innovators to propose solutions that reduce these costs while enhancing the performance and reliability of clean energy infrastructure in remote regions of Newfoundland and Labrador (NL).

 Challenge Opportunity

-This Challenge offers a unique opportunity for innovators to showcase their solution, gain industry visibility, and establish valuable partnerships.
+This Challenge offered a unique opportunity for innovators to showcase their solution, gain industry visibility, and establish valuable partnerships.

 Challenge Background